VivianZhao12/Power-Outage-Prediction/README.md

 ## Identifying problem

-**Prediction Problem:**
+### **Prediction Problem:**
 The prediction problem in this case is regression.
-    We aim to **predict the severity of a major power outage, specifically the 'OUTAGE.DURATION'.**
+We aim to **predict the severity of a major power outage, specifically the 'OUTAGE.DURATION'.(Regression)**

-**Response Variable:**
+### **Response Variable:**

 The response variable, or the variable we are predicting, can be one of the following:

 **'OUTAGE.DURATION'**: Duration of the power outage in hours.

 **Choice of Response Variable:**

-Outage Duration is an important metric of measuring outage severity.
+Outage Duration is an important metric of **measuring outage severity**.
 At the start of an outage, people will be most concerned about how long it will last.
 The duration of an outage can have significant implications for the affected individuals, businesses, and infrastructure.
 By predicting the outage duration, we can gain insights into the potential impact, planning, and resource allocation required during such events.

 Understanding the outage duration can help utility companies, emergency response teams, and policymakers make informed decisions and develop strategies to minimize the impact of power outages.
 It can also aid in the assessment of system vulnerabilities and the development of more robust infrastructure.

 **By focusing on the outage duration as the response variable, we can provide valuable information for proactive planning, resource management, and response efforts to mitigate the consequences of major power outages.**

-**Information Known at the Time of Prediction:**
+### **Information Known at the Time of Prediction:**
 At the time of prediction, we would know the features that are available up until that point.
 These features would include the historical data of power outages and the corresponding information such as **'YEAR', 'HURRICANE.NAMES', 'U.S._STATE', 'CLIMATE.REGION', 'ANOMALY.LEVEL', 'CLIMATE.CATEGORY', 'CAUSE.CATEGORY', 'CAUSE.CATEGORY.DETAIL', and 'OUTAGE.START'.**

-**Metric for Model Evaluation:**
+### **Metric for Model Evaluation:**
-An appropriate metric for evaluating the regression model could be the Root Mean Squared Error (RMSE).
+An appropriate metric for evaluating the regression model could be the R-Squared.

-    RMSE is a commonly used metric for regression tasks, including predicting the duration of events.
-It measures the average magnitude of the residuals, which represent the differences between the predicted outage durations and the actual durations.
-RMSE has the advantage of penalizing larger errors more strongly than smaller errors, providing a comprehensive assessment of the model's predictive performance.

-    Using RMSE as the evaluation metric ensures that the model's predictions are as close as possible to the actual outage durations, allowing for a more accurate assessment of the severity of power outages.

-    Other metrics, such as Mean Absolute Error (MAE), R-squared, accuracy, and F1-score can also be considered depending on the specific context and requirements of the prediction problem.
-However, RMSE is often preferred as it provides a good balance between penalizing large errors and maintaining interpretability.
-    Metrics like accuracy and F1-score are not appropriate for evaluating a regression model, including the prediction of power outage duration.
-These metrics are primarily designed for classification tasks rather than regression tasks.

-    Accuracy is a metric commonly used in classification tasks and measures the percentage of correctly classified instances out of the total number of instances.
-It calculates the ratio of true predictions (both true positives and true negatives) to the total number of predictions.
-However, in a regression problem, the prediction of a continuous variable, such as outage duration, cannot be directly compared to the actual value on a binary or categorical scale.
-Thus, accuracy is not meaningful for evaluating the performance of a regression model.

-    F1-score is a metric that combines precision and recall and is commonly used in binary classification tasks.
-It provides a balance between the two by considering both false positives and false negatives.
-However, F1-score is not suitable for regression problems since it requires a defined threshold for classifying the predictions into binary categories, which is not applicable in a continuous variable prediction like outage duration.

-    In regression tasks, metrics such as mean squared error (MSE), mean absolute error (MAE), and root mean squared error (RMSE) are more appropriate for evaluating the model's performance.
-These metrics quantify the difference between the predicted and actual values, providing a measure of the accuracy and precision of the predictions in terms of the magnitude of the errors.
+**R-Squared**
+The metric we are using to evaluate our model is the **R-squared (coefficient of determination)**.
+We chose R-squared as the evaluation metric because we are dealing with a regression problem where we are predicting the duration of outages.

+R-squared measures the **proportion of the variance in the target variable (outage duration) that is explained by the independent variables (features) in our model**.
+It provides an indication of how well the model fits the data and captures the relationship between the predictors and the target variable.

+In the context of outage duration prediction, R-squared is a suitable metric because it assesses the overall predictive power of the model.
+It quantifies the percentage of the variance in outage duration that can be explained by the selected features.
+A higher R-squared value indicates a better fit of the model to the data, implying that the independent variables are capturing a larger portion of the variation in the target variable.

+Accuracy and F1-score are commonly used metrics for classification tasks, where the goal is to predict categorical outcomes.
+In our case, we are interested in predicting a continuous variable (outage duration), making regression evaluation metrics such as R-squared more appropriate.

+Therefore, we chose R-squared as the metric to evaluate our model's performance because it directly measures the goodness of fit of the regression model, providing insights into how well it explains the variability in outage duration based on the selected features.

 ### Data Cleaning
 > This dataset contains many null data and unused columns.
 In order to make the analysis process easier, we should first clean the data.
 Here is a snippet of the original dataframe (1540 rows, 57 columns).